 If you are looking for what differentiates Ad RPM vs. Page RPM, you have come to the right place.
 These are valuable metrics that publishers use to analyze their ad performance.
 However, often, publishers are confused and wonder which of these metrics should be their focus.
-Let’s first quickly determine how each one is calculated.
+Let’s first quickly determine how RPMs are calculated.

 Ad RPM or the ad revenue per one thousand impressions, is calculated by dividing your estimated revenue by ad impressions and then multiplying by 1000.
 See formula below:

 Ad RPM = (Estimated earnings / Ad impressions) * 1,000